Welcome to today's edition of the Rush 24-7 podcast.

 So many people think that's corny now.

-So many people think that old philosophies, I mean tried and true, not not anything to do not not just expressly American, but just human philosophies are greeted with with uh with skepticism and and disbelief.
+So many people think that old philosophies, I mean, tried and true, not just expressly American, but just human philosophies are greeted with skepticism and disbelief.

 It's amazing.

-You know, I can't I can't make a living doing that at this point.
+You know, I can't make a living doing that at this point.

 Yeah.